Is International Law “Real Law”? Examining the Debate

 As far as a sanction is concerned, international law does not completely lack it.
 An important principle of international law is the idea of "treaty law," which refers to the legal obligations and rights that states have as a result of agreements and treaties that they have entered into with other states.
 These treaties are binding under international law and can be enforced through the use of sanctions and other measures by the international community.

-International law is a true system of law as it is based on clear rules and principles and that there are mechanisms in place for enforcing these rules, such as the ICJ and ICC.
+International law is a true system of law as it is based on clear rules and principles, and there are mechanisms in place for enforcing these rules, such as the ICJ and ICC.

 The important aspect of international law is the concept of "jurisdiction."
 In national legal systems, jurisdiction refers to the authority of a court or other legal body to hear and decide a case.
 In the context of international law, jurisdiction refers to the authority of a state or international organization to make and enforce legal rules.
 For example, the International Court of Justice (ICJ) has jurisdiction over disputes between states, and the International Criminal Court (ICC) has jurisdiction over certain international crimes such as genocide and war crimes.